 On top of a supplement containing 5-HTP, the other thing the body needs to maintain a normal levels for serotonin are Vitamin B6, C, D, and Magnesium.
 Below we have selected the top 5 products we offer, which will not only give you 5-HTP, but also a host of other vitamins to naturally boost your serotonin levels.

 Buy serotonin supplements UK online

-Would you like to boost your 5-HTP with CBD oil?
+Would you like to boost your 5-HTP levels and get your CBD, too?
 This product provides a good daily dose of 5-HTP, along with magnesium, which again is critical for maintaining a balanced system.
-The CBD can complement the 5-HTP, by helping to better calm the mind and that pesky cortisol.
-Hence it allows the serotonin in the body to focus on other more important tasks.
+The CBD can complement the 5-HTP, as CBD may help calm the mind and restore balance.
+Hence, it allows the serotonin in the body to focus on other more important tasks.

 #5 Sleep Capsules with hops: Neat Nutrition Sleep + Relax